(poe TASS ee um EYE oh dide)

 Children >13 years or >50 kg: 130 mg once daily

-Note: Begin at 1-48 hours prior to exposure.
+Note: Begin at 1 to 48 hours prior to exposure.
 Continue potassium iodide after radiopharmaceutical administration until risk of exposure has diminished (treatment duration and time of initiation is dependent on the radiopharmaceutical, consult specific protocol.

-Thyrotoxic crisis/thyroid storm (off-label use): Oral: Note: Administer at least 1-2 hours after antithyroid drug administration:
+Thyrotoxic crisis/thyroid storm (off-label use): Oral: Note: Administer preferably 2 hours after antithyroid drug administration:

 Dosing: Renal Impairment